 Address: 11 Naitomachi, Shinjuku City, Tokyo 160-0014, Japan

-There is no shortage of Japanese gardens in the city despite its urbanization, and the Shinjuku Gyoen National Garden is definitely one of the best.
-This is also one of the great cheap things to do in Tokyo for those on a budget.
+Despite its urbanization, there is no shortage of Japanese gardens in the city, and the Shinjuku Gyoen National Garden is definitely one of the best.
+This is also one of the cheapest things to do in Tokyo for those on a budget.

-Today, there are three distinct styles in the gardens: French Formal, English Landscape, and Japanese traditional.
-Chrysanthemums, roses, cacti, and other flowers are just some of the flora found both in greenhouses and outside.
-Tranquil lakes and streams criss-cross the park and make for peaceful walking in this escape from the city.
+Today, the gardens have three styles: French Formal, English Landscape, and Japanese traditional.
+Chrysanthemums, roses, cacti, and other flowers are flora found in greenhouses and outside.
+Tranquil lakes and streams crisscross the park and make for peaceful walking in this escape from the city.

 As mentioned, these Japanese gardens are great during the cherry blossom period, with more than 1,000 cherry trees.
-Garden lovers might consider a private tour of the space to get the full experience.
+Garden lovers might consider a private space tour to get the full experience.

 6. Imperial Palace

 Address: 1-1 Chiyoda, Chiyoda City, Tokyo 100-8111, Japan